ding-lab/PanCan_snATAC_publication/Fig7/7g_Kaplan-Meier_survival_curves.md

-Figure 7f, Regulon activities of PITX3 in GBM and KLF6 in PDAC are shown across normal (green), primary (blue), and metastasis (red) cells
+Figure 7g, The Kaplan-Meier survival curves display the validated survival significance of regulons identified in this study across TCGA cohorts for PITX3 in TCGA-GBM and KLF6 in TCGA-PDAC.
+The curves represent the probability of survival over time for patients with high and low expression of the corresponding regulons.
 ================

 # 0. Load library